syedmhdarif/node-rest-api/README.md

 - [Design](#design)

 ## Installation

 ### Database/server
 1. cd To-Do-app && cd backend
 2. npm install && npm start

 ### Frontend - ToDoApp
+You may clone the application from this repository or get it from here: https://github.com/syedmhdarif/ToDoApp
 1. npm install , cd ios and pod install the application
 2. npx react-native run-ios (for ios) || npx react-native run-android (for android)
 3. Test the application